Pigs Get Fat, Hogs Get Slaughtered And Bears Win Awards

 That would be his 14th consecutive win.
 That's not just a record for the Global Strategy category, it's a record for any category.

-You can chalk that up to "fear sells" or whatever else, but Albert (who, incidentally, is a really nice guy based on my own interactions with him), thinks it's pretty funny.
+You can chalk that up to "fear sells" or whatever else, but Albert (who, incidentally, is a really nice guy based on my own interactions with him) thinks it's pretty funny.
 Here's what he said in a Wednesday note:

 You have to have a thick skin in this business, especially when our press office forwards our online press cuttings.
 Some of the reader abuse can get very, very personal.
 How do they know this stuff about me?
-The comments surely can'tall be from my former partner!
+The comments surely can't all be from my former partner!
 So it is particularly gratifying that clients still seem to highly value our thoughts, especially during these cyclical intermissions in the Ice Age, when equities outperform government bonds.

 Getting back to markets, he also reminds you that while "the current QE-inflated, cyclical equity bull market may have gone on way longer than we expected, equities have only just managed to catch back up with global 10y+ government bonds":